startmeup-nz/oc-opsdevnz/docs/stories/README.md

 ## Stories

+### opsdev (Delivery Engineer)

+- [**Staging Testing Workflow**](staging-testing.md) — As an opsdev engineer, I want to test changes on the staging OpenCollective site so that I can verify configuration before applying to production. *Status: Draft*

+---

-*No stories recorded yet.
-Stories are written as they are discovered during development and dogfooding.*
+*Stories are written as they are discovered during development and dogfooding.*

 ### Story Template